Crisp and Co. Banner Image

 How long are couples married before they get divorced?

-This particular divorce statistic could have been affected by the unusual and unprecedented circumstances brought on the by onset of the Covid-19 pandemic.
-The fact that couples were forced to spend increased amounts of time together may have acted as a catalyst for couples who weren’t well suited to one another to find reasons to apply for divorce.
+In comparison, there was a 20% increase between the years 2019 and 2020.
+We posit that this statistic could have been affected by the unusual and unprecedented circumstances brought on the by onset of the Covid-19 pandemic.
+The fact that couples were forced to spend increased amounts of time together may have acted as a catalyst for couples who were not well suited to one another to find reasons to apply for divorce.

 Speak to our expert divorce solicitors

-The Good Divorce Company at Crisp & Co have many years of experience helping people to manage the end of their marriages and civil partnerships.
+Crisp & Co have many years of experience representing modern families in managing the end of their marriages and civil partnerships.
 We know how confusing, stressful, and emotionally-taxing divorce can be, as well as the concerns about children and finances that come with ending a relationship.

 Our divorce solicitors can advise you on all aspects of getting divorced, helping you to separate from your former partner as quickly and cost-effectively as possible, while minimising the potential for conflict.